HPatel999/NHL-Dashboard/README.md

 ## ⚠️ Known Limitations

-- Data only updates when `main.py` is run manually
+- Data only updates when `main.py` is run manually and you also need to refresh the table in PowerBi pressing the Refresh Button
 - If the NHL API changes or is rate-limited, some requests may fail
 - Player images, logos, and data are fetched directly from NHL API (real-time dependencies)